Pressure sore claims

 Pressure sores can also be referred to as “bedsores” and “pressure ulcers.”
 The damage caused can range from discolouration of the skin to exposed muscle tissue or even bone.

-How much compensation could I receive for pressure sores?
+How much compensation for pressure sores?

 As with all medical negligence claims, the amount of compensation you will receive for a pressure sore will vary depending on the severity of the injury, and your own personal circumstances.